-In August 2017, Hanasik's thesis film, How to Make a Pearl, was named a finalist for the 2017 Student Academy Awards and acquired by The Guardian's Documentaries division.
 How to Make a Pearl had its International Premiere in Amsterdam at IDFA.
 During the festival, Hanasik was accepted into IDFAcademy.
-The film will debut online at some point in 2018.
+The film will debut online on March 2, 2018.

 Hanasik's work has appeared at the Smithsonian's National Portrait Gallery, in various commercial, university, and municipal galleries around the world, and in the pages of Routledge's academic journal Critical Military Studies.

 Hanasik's first monograph, "I slowly watched him disappear" debuted at Printed Matter's LA Art Book Fair in 2015 and is in the Metropolitan Museum of Art's, RISD's, and Stanford University's collections.

 Hanasik organized a film program for the National Queer Arts Festival and in 2016 co-curated an exhibition about the impact of the military experience on soldiers/veterans and civilian communities for the San Francisco Arts Commission's Gallery at the War Memorial Building in San Francisco, CA.